DBerchelmann/nlp-project/README.md

  <b>Step 1.</b> Import all necessary libraries to run functions.
 These can be found in each corresponding .py file

  <b>Step 2.</b> Use pd.read to bring in the csv file from your local folder.
+Use the f1_readmes.csv file located in this repository

  <b>Step 3.</b> To see the the cleaned data set before training do the following: